In this guide I’ll be replacing the LCD screen on a Dell Inspiron N5030 laptop.

 Loosen (do not remove) six screws securing display hinges.

-Remove two screws securing the LCD screen on the right side.
+Remove two screws from the right mounting bracket.

-Remove two screws securing the LCD screen on the left side.
+Remove two screws from the left mounting bracket.

 The web camera cable is part of the video harness.